Skip to main content

 Thurston County entered the seasonal ice rink game a few years ago, setting up a rink near Capitol Lake in downtown Olympia.
 And families really love it!
 The rink is outdoors but covered.

-Quil Ceda Village hosts a seasonal outdoor ice skating rink this year, part of the Tulalip Lights & Ice holiday festivities.
+Quil Ceda Village hosts a seasonal outdoor ice skating rink, part of the Tulalip Lights & Ice holiday festivities.
 Find the skating rink at the Tulalip Amphitheatre, between the resort and the outlet mall.
-The rink will be surrounded by more than a million lights, and close to 5 million more will make the entire village sparkle.
+Save some time to admire the holiday lights — more than 7 million lights this year make the entire village sparkle.

 4. Hit the slopes